orionoiro/path_searcher/README.md

 [![Build Status](https://travis-ci.org/orionoiro/path_searcher.svg?branch=master)](https://travis-ci.org/orionoiro/path_searcher)

   Using a data from map in .txt file.
-For example:
+Each entry in the map file consists of the following four positive integers, separated by a blank space:
+            From To TotalDistance DistanceOutdoors:

-    32 76 54 23 = From To TotalDistance DistanceOutdoors.
+    32 76 54 23
       This entry would become an edge from 32 to 76.

   Path_searcher solves a simple optimization problem on a graph.